Proteas/proteas.github.io/_posts/2018-08-20-about-ipc-ports-zone.md

 * The size of `struct ipc_port` is 168.
 * The size of kalloc is 4096 * (3 or 4).

-# ~~No offset collision~~
+# No offset collision
-There is no offset collision in one kalloc, so if you can get the offset of a `ipc_port`, you can get the port index and page index.
+There is no offset collision in one kalloc(not checked by code yet), so if you can get the offset of a `ipc_port`, you can get the port index and page index.

 ```c
 // 0xA8